-- (1) Copies of all comments and other information submitted to the Municipality must be given to the applicant within 14 days after the closing date for public comment together with a notice informing the applicant of his or her rights in terms of this section. - (2) The applicant may, within 30 days from the date on which he or she received the comments, submit a written reply thereto to the Municipality. - (3) The applicant may, before the expiry of the period of 30 days referred to in subsection (2), apply to the Municipality for an extension of the period to submit a written reply, to an additional period not exceeding 14 days. - (4) If the applicant does not submit a reply within the period of 30 days or within an additional period contemplated in subsection (3), if granted, the applicant is considered to have no comment. - (5) The Municipality may in writing request additional information or documents from the applicant as a result of the comments received, and the applicant must supply the information or documents within 30 days of notification of the written request or the further period as may be agreed upon between the applicant and the Municipality. - (6) If the applicant fails to provide the additional information or documents within the period contemplated in subsection (5), the Municipality must consider the application without the information or documents and notify the applicant accordingly.
+- (1) Copies of all comments submitted to the municipality, and any other information not previously seen by the applicant that will be used in the assessment required in terms of section 56, or will be submitted to the decision maker, must be given to the applicant within 14 days after the closing date for public comment together with a notice informing the applicant of his or her rights in terms of this section. - (2) The applicant may, within 30 days from the date on which he or she received he comments, submit a written reply thereto to the municipality. - (3) The applicant may, before the expiry of the period of 30 days referred to in sub-section (2), apply to the municipality for an extension of the period to submit a written reply, to an additional period not exceeding 14 days. - (4) If the applicant does not submit a reply within the period of 30 days or within an additional period contemplated in sub-section (3), if granted, the applicant is considered to have no comment. - (5) The municipality may in writing request additional information or documents from the applicant as a result of the comments received, and the applicant must supply the information or documents within 30 days of notification of the written request or the further period as may be agreed upon between the applicant and the municipality. - (6) If the applicant fails to provide the additional information or documents within the period contemplated in sub-section (5), the municipality must consider the application without the information or documents and notify the applicant accordingly.